 f the Requested Fast MCG recovery via SRB3 IE set to "true" is included in the S-NODE ADDITION REQUEST message and the S-NG-RAN node decides to configure fast MCG link recovery via SRB3 as specified in TS 37.340 [8], the S-NG-RAN node shall, if supported, include the Available fast MCG recovery via SRB3 IE set to "true" in the S-NODE ADDITION REQUEST ACKNOWLEDGE message.

 If the QoS Monitoring Request IE is included in the QoS Flow Level QoS Parameters IE for a QoS flow contained in the DRBs To Be Setup List IE of the PDU Session Resource Setup Info – MN terminated IE, the S-NG-RAN node shall, if supported, use it to configure lower layers for the purpose of delay measurement and QoS monitoring as specified in TS 23.501 [7].
 If the QoS Monitoring Reporting Frequency IE is included in the QoS Flow Level QoS Parameters IE for a QoS flow contained in the DRBs To Be Setup List IE of the PDU Session Resource Setup Info – MN terminated IE, the S-NG-RAN node shall, if supported, use it for RAN part delay reporting.
+If the Multi-modal Service ID IE was included in the QoS Flow Level QoS Parameters IE for a QoS flow contained in the DRBs To Be Setup List IE of the PDU Session Resource Setup Info – MN terminated IE, the S-NG-RAN node shall store this information, and may, if supported, use it for admission control or DRB mapping with other associated QoS flows which have same Multi-modal Service ID.

 For each QoS flow which has been successfully established in the S-NG-RAN node, if the QoS Monitoring Request IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU Session Resource Setup Info – SN terminated IE, the S-NG-RAN node shall store this information, and shall, if supported, perform delay measurement and QoS monitoring as specified in TS 23.501 [7].
 If the QoS Monitoring Reporting Frequency IE was included in the QoS Flow Level QoS Parameters IE contained in the PDU Session Resource Setup Info – SN terminated IE, the S-NG-RAN node shall store this information, and shall, if supported, use it for RAN part delay reporting.
 In case such a QoS flow is included in the DRBs To Be Setup List IE of the PDU Session Resource Setup Response Info – SN terminated IE, the M-NG-RAN node shall, if supported, use it to configure lower layers for the purpose of delay measurement and QoS monitoring.
 If the QoS Monitoring Reporting Frequency IE is included in the DRBs To Be Setup List IE of the PDU Session Resource Setup Response Info – SN terminated IE, the M-NG-RAN node shall, if supported, use it for RAN part delay reporting.
+If the Multi-modal Service ID IE was included in the QoS Flow Level QoS Parameters IE in the PDU Session Resources Setup Info – SN terminated IE, the S-NG-RAN node shall store this information, and may, if supported, use it for admission control or DRB mapping with other associated QoS flows which have same Multi-modal Service ID.